phorton1/Arduino-theClock3/docs/design.md

 ## 1. Basics

 There is an **angle sensor** on the pendulum.
-By comparing successive measurments we can determine the pendulum's *direction*, when it *crosses zero*, and the extreme *maximum angle* it achieves during any given swing.
+By comparing successive measurements we can determine the pendulum's *direction*, when it *crosses zero*, and the extreme *maximum angle* it achieves during any given swing.

 The pendulum has a **magnet** in it that passes between a pair of **electromagnetic coils**